Decorated marked surfaces: spherical twists versus braid twists: On the space of stability conditions

 where $\Conf^n(\kong{C}^*)$ denotes the configuration space of $n$ distinct points in $\kong{C}^*$ and $\ZZ_q$ acts by multiplication by a $q$-th root of unity.
 By the description of $\Br(\widetilde{A_{p,q}})$ in \cite{KP}, there is short exact sequence

-As $\underline{\Quad}(\surf)$ consists of differentials of the form
+As $\Quad_\heartsuit(\surf)$ consists of differentials of the form

 and considered modulo the action of $\kong{C}$ rescaling $z$.
 Note that $z_i$ corresponds to the decorating points in $\surfo$, the rotation $r_q$ becomes the $\kong{Z}_q$ symmetry at the origin and the rotation $r_p$ becomes the $\kong{Z}_p$ symmetry at the infinity.
-Thus, combining the short exact sequences above plus a calculation for $\pi_1$ of \eqref{eq:pi1}, we have the commutative diagram \eqref{eq:comm}, which implies the dashed short exact sequence.
+Thus, combining the short exact sequences above and the calculation of fundamental groups of spaces in \eqref{eq:pi1}, we have the commutative diagram \eqref{eq:comm}, which implies the dashed short exact sequence.

 Therefore we have $\pi_1\Quad(\surf)=\Br(\widetilde{A_{p,q}})$ and hence $\pi_1\Quad(\surf)\cong\ST(\Gamma_0)$ by Theorem~\ref{thm:mainA}.
 Further, by examining the generators, we deduce that the surjective map $\pi$ in \eqref{eq:pi} gives the isomorphism above.
 Thus, $\Stap\D_{fd}(\Gamma_0)$ is simply connected.